ticktock/qsandra/README.markdown

 ####ActiveMQ
 To configure ActiveMQ to use Cassandra for message persistence, you need to know a few pieces of information.

-You need the host and port of whatever is doing cassandra load balancing for you.
+You need the host and port of whatever is doing cassandra thrift interface load balancing for you.
 If running more than one broker instance and using ZooKeeper for master election, you need your zookeeper connect string.

 Here is an example spring config.